Best Practices for Effective Project Issue Management

 • Provides a useful tool for managing and addressing issues identified before and during the project.

-• Identifies and documents actions taken to address the identified issues and their subsequent resolution.
+• Identifies and documents actions taken to resolve each issue.

 The Issue Log Format